gotnoklu/reactousel/README.md

 ## Usage

--   Import the carousel and slide components like below:<br/>
+-   Import the carousel and slide components like below:

 ```jsx
 // Import React